tddworks/InAppKit/README.md

 - Add documentation comments for public APIs
 - Maintain backward compatibility when possible

-## 🐛 Bug Reports & Feature Requests
+### 🐛 Bug Reports & Feature Requests

-Please use GitHub Issues to report bugs or request features:
+Please use [GitHub Issues](https://github.com/tddworks/InAppKit/issues) to report bugs or request features:

 - **Bug Reports**: Include steps to reproduce, expected vs actual behavior
 - **Feature Requests**: Describe the use case and proposed solution
 - **Questions**: Check existing issues first, then create a new discussion

+### 🌟 Show Your Support

+If InAppKit helps your project, please consider:
+- ⭐ Star this repository
+- 🐛 Report bugs and suggest features
+- 📖 Improve documentation
+- 💬 Share your experience with the community

 ## 📄 License